Impact of the COVID-19 pandemic on television in the United States: Later resumption of production

-In late April 2020, Tyler Perry told Deadline Hollywood that he planned to resume production of programming at his Atlanta-based Tyler Perry Studios by June, with plans to test cast and crew members on-site before they traveled, and to sequester them on the Fort McPherson site's housing—barracks—as well as other purpose-built structures for the duration of production to create a bubble.
-Perry estimated that it would typically take two-and-a-half weeks for a full season.
+In late April 2020, Tyler Perry told Deadline Hollywood that he planned to resume production of programming at his Atlanta-based Tyler Perry Studios by June, with plans to test cast and crew members on-site before they traveled, and to sequester them on the Fort McPherson site's housing and barracks, as well as other purpose-built structures for the duration of production to create a bubble.
+Perry estimated that it would typically take two and a half weeks for a full season.
 To avoid potential infection spread, people would be quarantined until the results of a second test were received; and they would be tested again at least every four days afterward.
 Perry stated that he wrote his scripts with a smaller number of personnel and cast members in mind.

 On April 30, the industry group Film Florida released a comprehensive series of recommendations and safety protocols for film and television production, which ranged from regular health screenings to limits on the number of on-site staff, not sharing microphones and other equipment, using clear barriers between actors when marking and establishing shots, and considerations regarding the use of personal protective equipment by crew members.
 The group noted that studios should "anticipate inefficiencies due to new procedures", and that the guidelines should be used in conjunction with other industry guidelines once established.
 On May 22, Georgia (which, primarily via the Atlanta area, has become a major southern hub for television and film production) became the first state government to formally release such guidelines, and drew guidance from local officials and studios, as well as from the Film Florida guidelines.